microsoft/vscode-docs/docs/python/tutorial-fastapi.md

     item_id: int = redis_client.incr("item_ids")
     ```

-Now we will add the item to the redis hash, using the `hset` method and by providing a mapping of fields or keys (`item_id`, `quantity` and `name`), and the values (the item’s newly created id, and its provided name and quantity).
+Now we will add the item to the Redis hash, using the `hset` method and by providing a mapping of fields or keys (`item_id`, `quantity` and `name`), and the values (the item’s newly created id, and its provided name and quantity).

 9. Delete the line with the following content:
     ```python